Documentation Index

 syrto_search_metric_definitions returns full metric definitions including the name, description, calculation formula, unit of measure, direction (better if higher/lower/near target), and dependency links showing the causal chain between metrics.

-- You want to understand what a specific financial metric means, how it’s calculated, or what drives it
+- Understand what a specific financial metric means, how it’s calculated, and what drives it

 Arguments